netdata/blog/content/posts/monitor-docker-netdata.md

 ---
-title: "Monitor Docker with Netdata"
+title: "Monitor Docker containers with Netdata"
 summary: "Use Netdata's integration with Docker to monitor the health and performance of your Docker containers in real-time."
 date: 2019-02-04
 author: "Joel Hans"